-It's up to you to ensure your own compliance with any laws, regulations and contractual obligations that apply to our Company.
+It's up to you to understand how to do your job in a manner that ensures compliance with any laws, regulations and contractual obligations that apply to our Company.

-If you work on a government program, e.g., Medicare Advantage, Medicare Part D, Medicare-Medicaid Alignment Initiative (MMAI) state Medicaid or municipal government employee benefit programs, or perform work related to the Affordable Care Act, you must understand and follow the terms of any applicable contract and all related policies, procedures, corporate standards, Exchange requirements and government guidance.

-- Bring any questions or concerns regarding specific laws, regulations or any legal issue promptly to the attention of the Legal Division. - Never jeopardize your job, your co-workers' jobs or the Company's future by taking part in a potentially illegal or unethical activity. - When fulfilling our financial, legal and reporting obligations, be accurate and complete in preparing records.
+- If you work on a government program, e.g., Medicare Advantage, Medicare Part D, Medicare-Medicaid Alignment Initiative (MMAI) state Medicaid or municipal government employee benefit programs, or perform work related to the Affordable Care Act, you must understand and follow the terms of any applicable contract and all related policies, procedures, corporate standards, Exchange requirements and government guidance. - Bring any questions or concerns regarding specific laws, regulations or any legal issue promptly to the attention of the Legal Division. - Never jeopardize your job, your co-workers' jobs or the Company's future by taking part in a potentially illegal or unethical activity. - When fulfilling our financial, legal and reporting obligations, be accurate, complete and timely in preparing records.
 (See Standard 5.1 Accuracy of Records.) - If you are involved with purchasing goods or services, be sure to follow our Procurement Policies and Execution of Instruments Policy.
 These policies require that purchases be reviewed and approved by internal stakeholders to ensure compliance with federal and state laws and regulations.

-Q. I have been working with an outside vendor to finalize a contract.
-Can I sign the contract on behalf of the Company?

-A. All draft contracts, including Statements of Work, must be submitted to the Corporate Procurement Department for review and processing in order to ensure they comply with the law, are in our Company's best interests and follow all applicable policies.

-Q. My Supervisor has asked me to do something I believe is illegal.
+- Q. I have been working with an outside vendor to finalize a contract.
+Can I sign the contract on behalf of the Company? - A. All draft contracts, including Statements of Work, must be submitted to the Corporate Procurement Department for review and processing in order to ensure we have all the appropriate records, and they comply with the law, are in our Company's best interests and follow all applicable policies. - Q. My Supervisor has asked me to do something I believe is illegal.
 I'm afraid if I don't do what I'm told, I could lose my job.
-Should I do it?

-- A. Discuss it with your Supervisor to be certain that you both understand the facts.
+Should I do it? - A. Discuss it with your Supervisor to be certain that you both understand the facts.
 If your concerns are not resolved, or if you are concerned about raising your concerns with your Supervisor, contact a higher level Supervisor or another Corporate Resource.
 Breaking the law is never acceptable. - If you enter into any contract on the Company's behalf, you have a duty to make sure it complies with our Execution of Instruments Policy, is consistent with our other policies and is in our Company's best interests.

-Anti-Bribery/Anti-Corruption (ABAC)
+Anti-Bribery/Anti-Corruption